 How many Certificate programs do you offer?

-We offer nine certificate programs of study designed for the beginner through the professional learner on topics such as: Botanical Art, Photography, Garden Design, Midwest Gardening, Ornamental Plant Materials, Professional Gardener, Healthcare Garden Design, and Horticultural Therapy.
+We offer nine certificate programs of study designed for the beginner through the professional learner on topics such as: Botanical Art, Photography, Garden Design, Ornamental Plant Materials, Professional Gardener, Healthcare Garden Design, and Horticultural Therapy.

 Where do I start?